gbraad/mscrolls-brahman/ifi/ifi.md

 The game state can be arbitrary back-end data. _IFI_ treats this data as an opaque _blob_ which it saves and loads to files.
 It is therefore vital that the back-end can accept it's own save data back in the exact same form and format as it gave out in the first place.

+Although the data "blob" may well start and end it's journey as binary data, for the purposes of _IFI_, it has to be transmitted within a JSON string.
+For that to be possible the data in question needs to be encoded into allowable JSON string ASCII.
+Example encodings are base64 and base85.

+`IFIHandler` provides a suitable base85 codec to make this easy.
+However, the particular choice of encoding is entirely up to the back-end engine, since _it_ is the only entity that needs to make sense of this data.

 Save and Load is usually initiated from the GUI, but if command line input is provided by the game, it can start there.
 The sequence of events is slightly different in each case;

 ### Save Initiated by the GUI